NateEag/steno/readme.md

 I may well conclude that learning it is too much work to be worth the benefit.

-However, as a programmer and writer, I spend most of my life typing, and frequently wish I could go faster.
+However, as a programmer and writer, I spend much of my life typing, and frequently wish I could go faster.

 Hence, this repo, in which I investigate the possibility.